Introverted (I), Intuitive (N), Thinking (T) and Judging (J)

 Thinking prioritizes objectivity.
 As Thinkers, INTJs make decisions based on facts.
 They are ruled by their head instead of their heart (but are not without emotion).
 INTJs judge situations and others based on logic.
 They value truth over tact and can easily identify flaws.
 They are critical thinkers and oriented toward problem solving.

 As Judging people, INTJs think sequentially.
 They value order and organization.
 Their lives are scheduled and structured.
 INTJs seek closure and enjoy completing tasks.
 They take deadlines seriously.
 They work then they play.
 The Judging preference does not mean judgmental.
-Judging refers to how a person deals with day-to-day activities.
+Judging refers to how a day-to-day activities at dealt with.

 INTJ Cognitive Functions